uhojin/student-trading-post/README.md

 Students give away items for free or trade for another item of equal value using a swipe card UI.

+Flutter Hybrid App using Firebase as cloud backend database for persistency.

 ## Progress

 |Feature	| Status|